BriskenFinancials/use-case-template/cards/UC10000426-L-05-validate-customer-requirements-against-sap-mbc-functionality.md

 # Validate customer requirements against SAP MBC functionality

-Review the customers documented requirements in detail and cross-reference them with sap mbcs standard features.
+This task builds the foundation for the transition from 'Conduct Fit-to-Standard workshop to map requirements to SAP MBC'.
+Review the customers documented requirements in detail and cross-reference them with SAP mbcs standard features.
 Identify any discrepancies or gaps in functionality and propose alternative solutions where applicable.
-You will be able to confidently Review the customers documented requirements in detail and cross-reference them with sap mbcs standard features

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-05-top.png)